comworkio/comwork-cloud-wiki/tutorials/faasd.md

 ## Disclaimer

-In this tutorial, we'll give you some insights on how deploy a faasd server with comwork cloud and how deploy a dummy function in the context of using this comwork cloud service.
+In this tutorial, we'll give you some insights on how to:
+* deploy a faasd server with comwork cloud
+* deploy a dummy function in the context of using this cloud service

 We do not want to replace the amazing job done by the OpenFaaS team.
 So if you want to really use Faasd in a production context, we strongly advise you to:

 * Get the ["Serverless for everyone else" book](https://openfaas.gumroad.com/l/serverless-for-everyone-else) from Alex Ellis (founder of OpenFaaS and Faasd) which explain everything you need to know for using Faasd CLI.
 It's not expensive and it's worth it, trust us!
 * Check the OpenFaaS CLI public documentation [here](https://docs.openfaas.com) which is also pretty great